- Introduction: Harkness Engagement Sessions

 A Quick Word on Engagement Session Locations

 Before we get too far, however, let me cover one more thing.
-Harkness is a great option for engagement sessions, but there are plenty of other great options in the area as well.
+Harkness is a great option for engagement sessions, but there are plenty of other great options in the area as well, including some for proposing.
 Ledyard, Stonington, and even New London have so many excellent options.

 Harkness Area 1: The Paved Path and Grassy Area